maxsg5/maxsg5/README.md

 ### 💻 &nbsp;About Me :

-- 🔭 I’m currently a Software developer at Catalis working on proprietary payment SAAS.
+- 🔭 I’m currently a Tools Programmer at Larian Studios working on groundbreaking tools to help build the next title even greater than Baldurs Gate 3.
 - 🌱 I’m constantly learning new things in the realm of game design and software engineering.
 - 👯 I’m looking to collaborate on innovative game development projects.
 - 💬 Ask me about game development, software engineering, and anything tech!